-From a legal perspective, mitigate is a fancy way of saying “minimize”.
-It is generally used when referring to the obligation of an individual (normally a claimant) to minimise any ongoing loss or suffering they are experiencing.
+From a legal perspective, mitigate is a fancy way of saying “minimise”.
+It refers to the obligation of an individual (normally a claimant) to minimise ongoing loss or suffering they are experiencing.

 In an employment law context, where an employee brings a claim against an employer for unfair dismissal, the amount of the employees’ loss will depend on whether or not they are still unemployed and suffering loss (of earnings) at the date of the adjudication.
-A prudent employee would be able to produce evidence demonstrating their efforts to seek alternative employment, such as copies of letters to prospective employers enclosing their CV.
-An employee who has made no efforts to find alternative employment, and is deemed to bewaiting for a “payday” may not be awarded as much as they would otherwise had they been proactive in mitigating their loss.
+A prudent employee would be able to produce evidence demonstrating their efforts to seek alternative employment.
+Such as copies of letters to prospective employers enclosing their CV.
+An employee who has made no efforts to find alternative employment, and is deemed to be waiting for a “payday” may not be awarded as much.
+They would receive more had they been proactive in mitigating their loss.

 Employment law can be difficult to navigate.
 If you have questions about this specific term or any others, contact us.